DariSarsen/weather/README.md

 # Hello
 This is a simple weather-api, based on stack mean, with docker-compose.
-And Weather data is taken through a third-party REST API - the OpenWeather API
+And Weather data is taken through a third-party REST API - the OpenWeather API.
+This project realized just for learning MEAN Stack ^^

 # Frontend